htalibart/ppsuite/README.md

 ## Requirements

 ### Necessary requirements
-ComPotts was developped with Python3.6 and requires the following packages, which will normally be automatically installed by setup.py (with versions under which ComPotts was developped):
+PPalign was developped with Python3.6 and requires the following packages, which will normally be automatically installed by setup.py (with versions under which PPalign was developped):

 * numpy (1.16.2)
 * pandas (0.23.4)